Giant company Coinbase Rejects $20 Million Ransom, Offers Bounty for Cybercriminals’ Arrest

 Coinbase Rejects $20 Million Ransom

-Coinbase noted it is actively collaborating with law enforcement agencies, has flagged the attackers’ cryptocurrency wallet addresses, and has pledged to reimburse any customer who may have suffered losses as a result of related social engineering schemes.
+The company pledges to reimburse any customer who may have suffered losses as a result of related social engineering schemes.

 In response to the incident, the company is accelerating plans to establish a new customer support hub in the United States and has strengthened its internal access controls.